Snow Hill, Alabama

 Snow Hill is an unincorporated community in Wilcox County, Alabama, United States.
 Snow Hill has one site included on the National Register of Historic Places, the Snow Hill Normal and Industrial Institute.

-Snow Hill is referenced in the film Do the Right Thing by the character, Da Mayor, who reminisces about having played a baseball game there in 1939.
+Snow Hill is referenced in the film Do the Right Thing by the Ossie Davis character, Da Mayor, who reminisces about having played a baseball game there in 1939.